 One tried-and-true method to help ensure you’re paid—on your terms—is to charge interest if payment isn’t received on time.
 After all, the threat of interest for late payments is part of our everyday life, from credit cards to loans and even utility bills.
 In some cases, charging interest may be enough incentive for clients to pay on time.

 Invoice factoring helps take the 30, 60, 90—or never—financial burden off your shoulders, allowing you to pay your bills and staff, stock up on materials, and sleep at night.
 You simply sell your invoices at a small discount to a factoring company such as Triumph Business Capital, and get immediate cash for your business.
 Learn more about how invoice factoring works in Invoice Factoring: The Antidote for Net 30, 60, 90, or Never .

 Your last course of action is to be willing to walk away.
 If the deal looks bad, or too good to be true; if you’re worried about a prospective client’s ability or willingness to pay—walk away before it’s too late.
 In the short term, taking the job gets you the work; but in the long term, you’d be taking on trouble—big time trouble.

 Already stuck in a situation where you’re doing work and still not getting paid?
 Stop the work; your client will see this and make paying you a priority.

 It’s time to get paid

 Let’s face it: the hardest part about your job shouldn’t be getting paid.
-Free your business from the Net-30 Trap and factor your invoices with Triumph Business Capital to get paid, today.
+Free your business from the Net 30 terms trap and factor your invoices with Triumph Business Capital to get paid today.